mbayani/Company-Specific-Disruptive-News-and-Continuity-Detector/README.md

 2) Stock price of the company during that time period

-## Getting Started
+## Setup and Usage

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
 Before running this project, please make sure you have all the required python modules installed.
 The software is using below python modules.
+Refer the section "Install Prerequisites" for how to install the prerequisites.
 * gensim
 * matplotlib
 * nltk